Guide for social workers under investigation

 Once the investigation has started we’ll be in regular contact to keep you updated.

 We will tell your employer (if you have one) about the investigation and keep them updated with our progress.
 They will also be told the outcome of the investigation.

-If the concern raised against you is related to ill-health, we will not share the details with your employer unless they brought the concerns to our attention initially.
-We will not publish any information about a fitness to practise investigation, to the website or anywhere else, at this stage unless an interim order is needed.
+If the concern raised against you is about your health, we will not share the details with your employer unless they brought the concerns to our attention initially.
+We will not publish any information about a fitness to practise investigation, on the website or anywhere else, at the investigations stage unless an interim order is needed.
 You can read more about interim orders.